EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 (/docs/code/asaoverview/#logderpar)
 {:/comment}

-For that reason the Questaal suite uses a <i>P<sub>l</sub></i>, called a "logarithmic derivative parameter" or a "continuous principal quantum number"
+For that reason the Questaal suite uses a "logarithmic derivative parameter" or a "continuous principal quantum number"

 $$P_l = 0.5 - \arctan(D_l)/\pi + \hbox{(principal quantum number)} $$

-<i>P<sub>l</sub></i> increases smoothly and monotically with energy, acquiring an extra integer each time a new node appears.
+<i>P<sub>l</sub></i> increases smoothly and monotically with energy, acquiring an extra integer each time a new node appears.\\

-<i>P<sub>l</sub></i> is called a "logarithmic derivative parameter" or a "continuous principal quantum number."\\
 _Note:_{: style="color: red"} there is a one-to-one correspondence to <i>P<sub>l</sub></i> and the energy of the partial wave, <i>&epsilon;<sub>l</sub></i>.

-This construction is due to Michael Methfessel.
+This construction is due to Michael Methfessel.\\
 _Note:_{: style="color: red"} <i>P<sub>l</sub></i> should not be confused with O.K.
 Andersen's "Potential function."
 It is unfortunate that these distinct but related functions have the same symbol.